 Research & PROJECTS

 One of the Stiftung Arp e.V.’s core activities is the promotion of a lively discourse on Hans Arp and Sophie Taeuber-Arp’s work.
-For this reason, the foundation is granting ARP-Research Fellowships since 2014.
-The archive and research fellowships will be awarded to both junior scholars as well as established researchers and curators whose work addresses the work of Hans Arp and Sophie Taeuber-Arp as well as its broader artistic and cultural context.
+For this reason, the foundation is granting ARP-Research Fellowships.
+The fellowships will be awarded to both junior scholars as well as established researchers and curators whose work addresses the work of Hans Arp and Sophie Taeuber-Arp as well as its broader artistic and cultural context.

-For the application for a research or archive fellowship please submit the following materials:
+For the application for a fellowship please submit the following materials:

 2. Publication List